The Four Association Types

 It is the duty of a project manager to step in if role confusion is suspected and clarify roles to ensure that everyone is aware of expectations.

-How Smartsheet Can be a Useful Tool for RACI Project Management
+Smartsheet for Project Management